pishili/TinyApp/README.md

 - Update your express server so that when it receives a POST request to __/urls__, it responds with a
 - redirection to /urls/:shortURL
 - Where shortURL is the random string we generated.

+- send a more meaningful response back to the client (browser)
+- Instead of just saying OK, Let's tell the browser to go to a new page.
+- Respond with a redirect.
+Redirect the user to a new page that shows them the new link they created.
 -